 As with many of the other Fossil Creek natural areas, very little is known about the history of the Prairie Dog Meadow site prior to City ownership.
 With its extensive wetlands, it probably received little use as cropland, but hay production and grazing likely occurred on the site before adjacent residential development started.
-The natural area wraps around the current Larimer Humane Society shelter building, which was built in 1972.
-A new shelter facility is being built in Loveland.
-The future of the older shelter on Kyle Avenue is currently unknown.
+The natural area wraps around the Larimer Humane Society shelter facility, which was built in 1972.
+In September 2017, the Larimer Humane Society will move to their new facility in Loveland.
+The City of Fort Collins will purchase the current shelter property as an addition to Prairie Dog Meadow.
+The buildings will be removed.